moabdali/MegaCheckers/README.txt

 A game where you take turns moving pieces to kill all of your enemy's pieces.
 To do this, your pieces jump onto the enemy piece to crush them.
 In order to aid you with this goal, every few turns a random number of mystery items will appear on empty spaces.
 You pick up an item and on any subsequent turn,  you can use the item (depending on what the item is) to destroy enemy pieces, to set up traps, to alter the playing field (raise/lower, destroy, magnetize, make one way, push pieces, etc), to power up your piece, and so on.
 Eventually networking will be enabled.

+v.0.8:
+	Has an updated avatar serving function.
+It'll automatically keep track of what your avatar should be so that you (I) don't have to manually reassign them for each scenario.
+Also, the shield (forcefield) feature has been successfully implemented.
+Avatars appear to properly update on every combination involving (or not involving) shields and holding items.

 v.0.7:
 	Has an examine option now.
 You can check public stats about the pieces and gameboard.
 Features checks that prevent the buttons from being enabled if it won't flow with the game's logic.
 (For example, the button is disabled if you click "use item" before clicking a piece that can use an item).
 To do: add the shield, test if the pieces revert to normal.
 Test to see if buffs show up properly (shield).